 - G19 and G26 come with a smooth trigger (like the 17) instead of the previous grooved trigger.

-- ‘M’ guns appear to have an extended mag catch as stock, vs. a normal mag catch for the Gen 5 guns
+- ‘M’ guns appear to have an extended and rounded mag catch as stock, vs. a normal mag catch for the Gen 5 guns

-- Gen 5 are currently available in black.
+- Gen 5 are currently available in black, FDE, and gray, although the FDE and gray guns were early Gen 5 with the non beveled frame, and front cutout.
 ‘M’ guns are available in several color molded frames.